Carrie Underwood Photographed for First Time Since Requiring 40 Face Stitches

 Despite the fall taking place seven weeks ago, Underwood revealed that she's "not quite looking the same."

-But interestingly enough, E!
-News discovered that on Dec.
-12, 2017, Underwood was spotted by reality star Adrienne Gang, who photographed the injured singer one month and two days after the fall.
+But interestingly enough, on Dec.
+12, 2017, Underwood was spotted by reality star Adrienne Gang, who photographed the injured singer.

 After the star-studded encounter at a gym, the Below Deck star posted a photo to her Twitter with the songstress and wrote, "Just worked out next to @carrieunderwood NBD... she is adorable and so gracious...
 LOVE HER! #BelowDeck."

-In the photo, the former American Idol star had a wrist brace on her right arm, but there were no apparent stitches or injuries to her face.
+In the photo (taken one month and two days after the fall), the former American Idol star had a wrist brace on her right arm, but there were no apparent stitches or injuries to her face.
 However, it should be noted that part of the left side of her face was not visible in the photo.

 When fans asked about how the "Jesus Take the Wheel" singer looked after the accident, Adrienne commented in tweet on Dec.
 13 that "she looked amazing! " and "I had no clue she was injured..."